babohhauru/Machine-Learning/week3/report/Week3 Assignment Report.md

 </center>
 </div>

-(c)  By using the test grid, a prediction surface is generated.
-The training samples proffer our knowledge about the real labels, therefore a good fit is equal to the training samples lying on the prediction surface.
-For better visualization, we generated a grid from -2 to 2.
-We are expecting a curvy surface, and from the graph, we can assert setting C to 1000 gives us a good fit.
-On the other hand, when C is less than 1, the model failed to fit.
-Another piece of evidence is that all the parameters are 0 when C is too small.
-However, when C is too large, the surface becomes too curvy that it may lose generalizability.

-(d) Under-fitting means a model failed to fit on the training set, as it obtains little knowledge about the samples.
-The first two subplots in (c) show cases of under-fitting.
-Conversely, over-fitting indicates the model learned too much knowledge about the training set, thus it can only predict the specific set and has poor generalizability on the testing sets.
-For instance, the last two subplots in the last problem are visualizations for over-fitting.
-In other words, under-fitting has low variance but high bias, and results in a simple model; over-fitting has a low bias but high variance and results in a very complex model.
+(d) Underfitting means a model failed to fit on the training set, as it obtains little knowledge about the samples.
+The first two subplots in (c) show cases of underfitting.
+Conversely, overfitting indicates the model learned too much knowledge about the training set, thus it can only predict the specific set and has poor generalizability on the testing sets.
+For instance, the last two subplots in the last problem are visualizations for overfitting.
+In other words, underfitting has low variance but high bias, and results in a simple model; overfitting has a low bias but high variance and results in a very complex model.
 Either model is unsatisfying.
-To obtain a good fit, the strength of restriction shall be moderate.
-Setting C to around 1000 could provide us with a good fit for this project.
+To obtain a good fit, the strength of restriction should be moderate.
+Setting C to around 100 could provide us with a good fit for this dataset.

-(e) The following graph shows the value of parameters as C varies.
-It can be observed that when applying ridge regression, the parameter set will not be an array of zeros even if C is very small, and every parameter are expanding when the value of C increases.
-Moreover, the value of parameters changes more smoothly.
-The similarity between the parameter sets trained by the two approaches is that they share a similar overall evolution trend.
+(e) The following graph shows the parameter values as C varies.
+It can observe that when applying ridge regression, most parameter values are not zero even if C is very small, and every parameter values are expanding when the value of C increases.
+Moreover, parameter values changes more smoothly.
+The similarity between the parameter values trained by the two approaches is that they share a similar overall increase trend.

 <div>
 <center>